 Here is a pretty decent product description, though not perfect:

 Can you spot where they went wrong, though?
 I notice two things.

 (1) They’ve stuffed the product title–which they’re using as their main keyword– into nearly every sentence and it sounds unnatural.

 (2) It needs to be broken into two paragraphs for better readability.

-Show your photos from different angles and perspectives, showing the fine details of your product that sets it apart from the competition.
+Photos taken from different angles and perspectives can show details that help shoppers distinguish your product from the competition.
 If it’s an appliance or device of some kind, show the details from the packaging in some of your photos.

 Of course, your product images should be clear, high quality, and extraordinary to help you convert.
 But how many images are you using?

 It’s been shown that 62% of the top listings on Amazon tend to have at least 5 or 8 images.

 The DOs and DON’Ts of product images